 Landscape genetics involves a series of steps on how it could be used to infer transmission zones (Schwabl et al., 2017).
 First, we need to measure the spatial pattern of genetic differentiation of the parasite and the vector population.
 Second, we can use those parameters of genetic differentiation to see which environmental features might govern the spatial pattern of genetic differentiation.
 Third, we can transform the most important environmental maps to resistance surface maps based on the genetic connectivity optimisation algorithms.
 Resistance surface maps quantify the resistance of environmental features to a geneflow of the study population (Hemming-Schroeder et al., 2018; Peterman, 2018).
 Resistance maps can be used to simulate the pattern of gene flow, which gives us an idea about the migration routes of the parasites and the vectors and thus, the transmission zones (B. H. McRae et al., 2008).

 We have implemented this technique to infer about onchocerciasis transmission in the transition ecological region of Ghana where there is persistence of onchocerciasis transmission despite onchocerciasis interventions for almost half a century.
 Onchocerciasis control started as a vector control in the transition region of Ghana as early as 1974 (Walsh et al., 1979), and ivermectin has been distributed for more than three decades (Alley et al., 1994).
-The region comprises three river basins viz.
-Black Volta/Tombe, Pru and the Daka river basins which were considered transmission zones.
-Initial population genetics analysis of the parasite samples from these rivers suggested a lack of isolation by distance (IBD) i.e. they were genetically homogeneous (Crawford et al., 2019).
+Initial population genetics analysis of the parasite samples from these rivers suggested a lack of isolation-by-distance (IBD) i.e. they were genetically homogeneous (Crawford et al., 2019).
 This suggests cross-transmission of onchocerciasis across river basins, the initially proposed transmission zones and a likely reason for the persistence of onchocerciasis.
 Not only were the samples collected at a greater distance similar, but some locations were geographically nearer but genetically isolated.
 This remains unexplained, and environmental factors might likely play a role in resulting to such patterns.

 We have incorporated environmental data to the parasite genetic data and additional vector samples sequenced from the transition ecological regions with an objective to: i. determine ecological factors affecting the spatial variation in the parasite and the vector population genetic estimates; ii. infer patterns and routes of gene-flow for the parasite and the vector populations.
 The underlying hypothesis is that the genetic relatedness between parasites and vectors in different geographical locations allows us to quantify gene flow.
 For gene flow between these locations, there should be the movement of parasites and the vectors in space which can be inferred with the help of resistance surface maps.
 This will help us not necessarily to delineate transmission zones but infer about them.
 Further, we have compared the resistance surface maps with the baseline microfilarial prevalence maps and discussed the immediate implications of the pipeline developed to aid elimination goals.